cielaton/My-college-knowledge/Year 3 - Semester 2/Advance English 2/Speaking/Week 4.md

 > The majority of people in my hometown live in a multi-story house and most of them looks the same.
 There are some apartments in my hometown as well, for people who prefer a fully equipped place with a reasonable price.

 >[!question] Should buildings be attractive to look at?
->It's depend on the building purpose and the owner.
-For example, a personal home does not need to be attractive, but it could be decorated
+>It depends on the building's purpose and the owner.
+For example, a personal home does not need to be attractive, but it could be decorated by the owner's needs.
+A fire station, on the other hand, has to be painted red as a main color.

+>[!question] What is the most unusual building you have ever seen?
+> The administrative center of Da Nang city, located next to Hang river, has the shape of a corn.
+The building sometimes be called